thk123/se4be-website/index.md

 **Writing automated tests will eliminate new bugs and speed up collaboration.**

-Automated tests are one of the most powerful tools in a developers toolkit.
-My motto forged from years of practical experience is _code that isn't tested does not work as expected_.
+Automated tests will speed up development, as domain experts won't have to constantly test their changes by hand.
+My motto forged from years of practical experience is _code that isn't tested, does not work_.

-This seminar will explain all the ways in which automated tests are essential.
+This seminar will explain all the ways in which automated tests are useful.
 It will cover how to write tests, even when the code is complicated, with plenty of examples.

+[Get in touch](mailto:hi@tkiley.co.uk) today to learn how to write automated tests.

 #### Seminar Syllabus